A Message from Dr. Linda Adams

 The self-directed process promotes personal growth through independent research and a variety of learning initiatives which are included in the program.

-The person admitted to our doctorate program must have the appropriate academic background and the initiative, self-discipline and the research skills necessary to succeed in such a program.
+The person admitted to our doctorate program must have the appropriate academic background, the initiative, self-discipline, and the research skills necessary to succeed in such a program.
 He/she should also have firmly held convictions about the special requirements expected of those in leadership positions of quality Christian institutions.

 The doctoral student is assigned a faculty advisor, therefore, this person must approve the individualized program that is designed for the student seeking a doctorate.

-This degree not only recognizes on the job training, but will also consider credit from seminars offered by ACE, Abeka, Alpha Omega, ACSI or other professional educational organizations.
+Each degree program will consider credit from seminars, workshops, and/or conferences offered by ACE, Abeka, Alpha Omega, ACSI or other professional educational organizations.

-All students must complete a minimum of 30 academic credits through LBU in order to graduate.
+All students must complete a minimum of 30 academic credits through LBU.